 - Chase Sapphire Reserve – $550 per year

 - Chase Sapphire Preferred – $95 per year

 - Chase Freedom Flex℠ – No Annual Fee

 Further reading: Best Credit Cards with No Annual Fee.

 0% Intro APR

-The Chase Freedom Unlimited offers a 0% intro APR for the first 15 months from account opening.
-After the first 15 months, it goes to a variable APR of 14.99%–23.74%.
+The Chase Freedom Unlimited offers a 0% intro APR for the first 15 months from account opening on purchases and balance transfers.
+After the first 15 months, it goes to an APR of reg_apr,reg_apr_type.
 To keep the 0% intro APR offer, you must pay your minimum balance on time.
 The Chase Freedom Flex offers the same 0% intro APR deal.

-You can earn a $200 sign-up bonus by spending $500 on purchases in the first three months from account opening.
-This is equal to 20,000 Chase Ultimate Rewards points.
+You can earn an additional 1.5% cash back on up to $20,000 spent in the first year.
+This is equal to 30,000 Chase Ultimate Rewards points or $300 in cash back.
 To qualify, you must not currently have the Chase Freedom Unlimited.
 You also cannot have received a sign-up bonus from this card in the past 24 months.

 1.5% Cash Back Minimum on Purchases